“I don’t get it.” Peter was standing in his room, arms crossed, staring at the Bite Mobile. Kora and Eun were doing so as well.

 “He mentioned mushrooms,” Eun ventured.
 “Do you think they could help?”

 Peter shrugged.
 “Might as well try.”
 He rummaged through his backpack and gave Kora and Eun a handful of zen zaps.
-Once the teens had maowed them down, Peter snapped his fingers, sending their perception Slideways.
+After the teens maowed them down, Peter snapped his fingers, sending their perception Slideways.
 Drifting fractals popped into existence, filling the room with colored haze.